Frequently Asked Questions (FAQs) by other job seekers.

 How do I get to PPWFC?Directions: Take the I-25, Garden of the Gods exit 146 and head west.
 Go west for about 1.6 miles; turn left into the El Paso County Citizens Service Center; park in the parking garage on the west side of the building; enter the building from the west across from the parking garage.
 PPWFC is on the first floor in Suite 1107.
 Use the Metro Transit's website to determine the bus route to get to our new location (1675 Garden of the Gods Road, Colorado Springs, CO 80907).
 Simply enter your address (or where you are coming from) and where you are going; what time you'd like to depart; and it'll do the rest.
 Plan options will be given to you including fare cost; transfers needed; and when and where you'll be catching each leg of your trip!

 What resources are available on-site at PPWFC?PPWFC offers a variety of services to assist with your employment search.
-These services include a resource room with computers with Internet access, fax machines, copiers, telephones and valuable job search manuals.
-Additionally, PPWFC offers several
+These services include 19 instructor-lead job seeker workshops to prepare you for future opportunities, a staffed, job seeker-focussed resource room with computers with internet access, fax machines, copiers, telephones and valuable job search manuals.
+Most importantly, an Adult Information Session where attendees are screened for eligibility to receive individual counseling for career discovery and job search assistance.

 How can I get my High School Equivalency (GED)?PPWFC offers pre testing and referral services for the High School Equivalency (GED).

 1. Register with Connecting Colorado online or at PPWFC.